Duchenne Muscular Dystrophy and Becker Muscular Dystrophy

 Duchenne muscular dystrophy begins between the ages of 2 years and 3 years.
 The first symptoms are developmental delay (particularly a delay in starting to walk) and difficulty walking, running, jumping, or climbing stairs.
 Boys with Duchenne muscular dystrophy fall frequently, which often causes arm or leg fractures.
 They walk with a waddle, frequently walk on their toes, and have difficulty rising from the floor.

 Weakness in the shoulder muscles usually follows and gets steadily worse.
 As the muscles weaken they also enlarge, but the abnormal muscle tissue is not strong.
 In boys with Duchenne muscular dystrophy, the heart muscle also gradually enlarges and weakens, causing problems with the heartbeat.
 Heart complications occur in about one third of boys with Duchenne muscular dystrophy by age 14 and in all those over age 18 affected by the disease.
 However, because these boys are not able to exercise, the weakened heart muscle does not cause symptoms until the disease has progressed.
-About one third of boys with the disease have mild, nonprogressive (that is, will not become worse) intellectual impairment that affects mostly verbal ability.
+About one third of boys with the disease have mild intellectual impairment that will not become worse and that affects mostly verbal ability.

 In boys with Duchenne muscular dystrophy, the arm and leg muscles usually contract around the joints, so that the elbows and knees cannot fully extend.
 Eventually, an abnormally curved spine (scoliosis) develops.
 Fat and other tissues replace certain enlarged muscle groups, particularly the calf muscles.
 By age 12, most boys with the disease need to use a wheelchair.
 Increasing weakness of the respiratory muscles also makes them susceptible to pneumonia and other illnesses, and most die by the age of 20.